YarPetru/food-delivery-front/README.md

 2. The product list allows you to delete a product from the order or change its quantity.
 The total price updates dynamically.
 If all products are deleted from the shopping cart, the content of the Shopping cart section changes.
 3. Back to user data form.
-Here, you have to fill all inputs before the submit button becomes available.
+Here, you have to fill all inputs correctly and touch them before the submit button becomes available.
 However, if your shopping cart is empty, the submit button will remain unavailable.
 Pay attention: the phone number must start with +380.
 Any other requirements will be displayed if you make mistakes or leave inputs empty.
 4. When you successfully confirm the order, you will receive a toast notification about it, and the form and your shopping cart will be cleared.